FlashlightET/DiGear-Jam-Studio/README.md

 ## Folder Structure

 The application expects a specific folder structure to load songs correctly.
 Create a folder named `Songs` in the same directory as the script.
+NOTE: If you DO NOT have stem for both modes, the system falls back to using relative modes (adding or subtracting 3 semitones) so it should still mix fine.

 **Structure:**